Cyrof/Raw-Cleaner/README.md

 # Raw Cleaner
 Raw Cleaner is a Python-based tool designed to organise and transfer files from a specified directory to a new destination folder.
 It allows users to specify file extensions for selective file management.
-The tol is modular and user-friendly, supporting optional configurations.
+The tool is modular and user-friendly, supporting optional configurations.

 ## Folder Structure
 ```bash